0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 The vote weight for upgrade vote counting is the same as consensus voting, i.e., the Team Weight will count toward upgrade votes.

+## Proxying of votes
+Only the Team Captain's vote is counted.
+Here's the thinking:

+The core function of "delegation" is that you are proxying your votes to someone with better knowledge and more active participation.
+The assumption here is that getting quorum on upgrades is difficult when you have plebiscite votes.
+And sometimes upgrades need to happen fast (like security upgrades).

+If you disagree about how your team captain votes you should switch teams, leave the team, write your congressmen, or start another team.
+These are low cost and low friction actions.

 # Difficulty Ratchet